nadiarei/celo-js-tutorial/automated-cinema-ticket-nft-creation-celo.md

 [<p align="center"><img src="img/image13.png"></p>][def]

-My greetings, we have successfully generated an image containing qr code and text, uploaded it and its metadata file to ipfs server pinata, minted NFT from this image.
+My greetings, we have successfully generated an image containing a QR code and text, uploaded it and its metadata file to the IPFS server through Pinata, and minted an NFT from this image.

 P.S.
-You can find all the files used in this tutorial on [this link](https://github.com/nadiarei/celo-js-tutorial/sources).
+You can find all the files used in this tutorial using [this link](https://github.com/nadiarei/celo-js-tutorial/sources).
-Real project where i used this script - [celo-react-cinema-dapp](https://github.com/nadiarei/celo-react-cinema-dapp)
+A real project where I used this script - [celo-react-cinema-dapp](https://github.com/nadiarei/celo-react-cinema-dapp)

 [def]: img